SmoQySuite/SmoQyDQMC.jl/docs/src/examples/bssh_chain.md

     N_bins, # Number of times bin-averaged measurements are written to file. checkpoint_freq, # Frequency with which checkpoint files are written in hours. runtime_limit = Inf, # Simulation runtime limit in hours.
+    Nt = 10, # Number of time-steps in HMC update.
     Δτ = 0.05, # Discretization in imaginary time.
     n_stab = 10, # Numerical stabilization period in imaginary-time slices.
     δG_max = 1e-6, # Threshold for numerical error corrected by stabilization.